-Students sign up to teach classmates common problems faced when using technology.
+Students sign up to teach classmates common problems faced with technology.
 Ideally, you have collected these throughout the year from students, other teachers, and parents-the types of problems that stopped students as they tried to use tech.
 This list might include (Figure 42):

-Figure 31-Common tech problems
+Figure 42-Common tech problems